What is Market Making?

 Facilitating Growth of the Token Ecosystem

 For the majority of projects, the utility of their token is what drives their business model and future aspirations of adoption.
 The market maker ensures there is always a potential buyer and seller for the token, supporting healthy token economics and the project’s future growth.
 A token’s economic health, in turn, influences that project’s standing with key stakeholders in the crypto ecosystem, including exchanges, investors, and backers.
 Importantly, hiring a market maker to provide liquidity frees up token issuers to focus on building out their technology and driving adoption in the space.

 Advantages for Exchanges

 The goal of the market maker is to provide liquidity, tighten the spread across trading pairs, and encourage order book volume.
 Ultimately, volume and exciting projects are what attract traders to an exchange.
 Unfortunately, many exchanges directly or indirectly endorse “fake volume” to entice projects and investors.
 The use of a reputable market maker can discourage volume manipulation while encouraging price discovery and order fulfillment.
 In turn, healthy order books increase investors’ level of confidence in the exchange, creating trust that is crucial in such a volatile space.

 Concerns & Considerations

 Unfortunately, some companies carry out questionable trading strategies under the guise of “market making”, which creates problematic situations for tokens.
-Market makers with no background in traditional financial products, for example, tend to over-promise and tie token issuers into questionable profit-sharing schemes.
+Market makers with no background in traditional financial products, for example, tend to over-promise and tie token issuers into questionable profit-sharing and wash trading schemes.
 Others might promise price or volume targets, which is unethical, not to mention impossible to achieve in an efficient and orderly market.
 The choice of a market maker, therefore, is a crucial one, with the right partnership delivering lasting benefits to the overall project.

 There are a few different business models that market makers might employ, each with important considerations for the token issuer: